Ringier: Digitalisation and economic growth (2000 to 2015)

 In 1999, Ringier acquired a 50% stake in the television channel Sat.1 Switzerland.

 During the 2000s, Ringier divested several divisions, holdings, and magazines.
 In 2001, Ringier Deutschland GmbH ceased operations.
 That same year, Ringier sold half of its shares in Betty Bossi, acquired in 1995, to the retailer Coop; the remaining shares were later also sold.
 In 2002, Axel Springer was rumored to have expressed interest in acquiring Ringier.

 In 2004, Ringier re-entered the German market by launching the magazine Cicero through Ringier Publishing GmbH in Berlin.

 On 15 May 2006, Ringier published Switzerland's first evening newspaper, the free daily heute, which was replaced on 2 June 2008, by the new free newspaper Blick am Abend.
-In June 2007, the financial newspaper Cash was discontinued after 18 years, and on 1 July 2007, Springer, through its Swiss subsidiary Jean Frey AG, acquired Ringier’s German-language TV program magazines Tele, TV4, and TV2.
+In June 2007, the financial newspaper Cash was discontinued after 18 years, and on 1 July 2007, Springer, through its Swiss subsidiary Jean Frey AG, acquired Ringier's German-language TV program magazines Tele, TV4, and TV2.

 In 2009, Ringier transferred its physical photo archive to the Aargau state archive.
 In 2010 the editorial offices of Blick, SonntagsBlick, Blick am Abend and Blick.ch, together with Web-TV, were joined to form the largest and most modern newsroom in the country.

 In 2011, Ringier began a gradual expansion into emerging markets in Africa, including Kenya, Nigeria, Ghana, Senegal, and Tanzania, primarily in the areas of digital news platforms and marketplaces.
 In 2012, Ringier founded Pulse in Africa under Ringier Africa Digital Publishing.

 At the beginning of 2012, Ringier founded a joint venture with bank Zweiplus under the existing umbrella brand Cash, which offers online, finance and economic information, online financial services and online banking.
 The entire direct client business of bank Zweiplus was outsourced into this company.

 In partnership with Zurich-based publishing house Tamedia (today TX Group), Ringier acquired jobs.ch Holding AG from the private equity firm Tiger Global Management in the fall of 2012.
-After approval from the competition commission at the end of 2012, the acquisition of Switzerland’s largest job platform was completed.
+After approval from the competition commission at the end of 2012, the acquisition of Switzerland's largest job platform was completed.

 In July 2014, Ringier announced the sale of a 49% stake in its subsidiary Scout24 Switzerland AG to the American investor KKR.
-In spring 2016, the Swiss insurer Mobiliar acquired KKR’s shares, taking a 50% stake in Scout24 Switzerland AG, while Ringier continued to consolidate the company.
+In spring 2016, the Swiss insurer La Mobilière acquired KKR's shares, taking a 50% stake in Scout24 Switzerland AG, while Ringier continued to consolidate the company.

-In November 2021, the joint venture SMG Swiss Marketplace Group was established by TX Group AG, Ringier AG, Mobiliar, and General Atlantic.
+In November 2021, the joint venture SMG Swiss Marketplace Group was established by TX Group AG, Ringier AG, La Mobilière, and General Atlantic.